ehorvat1/AmsToMqttBridge-EHo/README.md

 Because of memory limitations for ESP8266 which made OTA firmware update impossible I had to delete the automatic firmware detection/download/consent.
 So this firmware can only be updated via status web page (Upload Firmware) or by using direct serial connection to ESP device.

 Now features:
-1) All functions from amsreader-firmware Rev 2.2.21
+1) All functions from amsreader-firmware Rev 2.2.21 (Except automatic FW updates which would overwrite my modifications)
+2) Fixed price (but its more a refund) for exported energy
-2) Added a 10 Minute plot (120 point resolution, 1 pt each 5 sec)
+3) Added a 10 Minute plot (120 point resolution, 1 pt each 5 sec)
-3) Added a 60 Minute plot (120 point resolution, 1 pt each 30 sec)
+4) Added a 60 Minute plot (120 point resolution, 1 pt each 30 sec)
-4) Added a section to show last counter values since last payment.
+5) Added a section to show "last" counter values since last payment.
 Data to be entered in configuration.
-5) Exported energy is shown in green color on hour, day and month plot.
+6) Exported energy is shown in green color on hour, day and month plot.
-6) Automatic Wifi swapping if configured WLAN does not connect.
+7) Automatic Wifi swapping if configured WLAN does not connect.
 See below for more info.
-7) Disabled automatic FW updates
+8) Disabled Consent message (since no data is sent anywhere) and automatic FW updates
-8) Some minor color changes on dashboard gauges
+9) Some minor color changes on dashboard gauges
-9) Translation to German language
+10) Translation to German language

 ## Wifi function (STA mode or AP mode):